jahoy/Brazilian-Ecommerce-data-analysis/README.md

 4. Predict customer churn risk

 **Summary**
-I made successful model for prediciting customer life time values. and I have these churn groupings, we can move forward and apply special treatments to these groups.
+I have these churn groupings, we can move forward and apply special treatments to these groups.
-churned: 1928(number of churned)
+`churned`: 1928(number of churned)
-high risk: 84(number of high risk)
+`high risk`: 84(number of high risk)
-not churned: 73(number of not churned)
+`not churned`: 73(number of not churned)
-1) Reach out to churned customers to figure out why they left.
+**1) Reach out to churned customers to figure out why they left.**
-2) Send different types of targeted emails and special offers to the high risk group.
+**2) Send different types of targeted emails and special offers to the high risk group.**
-3) Determine the the highest value customers in the non-churn group, and serve them additional benefits to ensure that they remain loyal customers(VIP).
+**3) Determine the the highest value customers in the non-churn group, and serve them additional benefits to ensure that they remain loyal customers(VIP).**